Leaky faucet? Check out these step-by-step instructions to fix it yourself in no time.

 Tub and shower faucets work much like sink faucets, but they are oriented horizontally rather than vertically and their parts are usually larger.
 A two-handle stem shower faucet has a stem with a washer that presses against a seat to seal off water.
 A three-handle unit adds a stemlike diverter to direct water up to the shower or down to the tub spout.

-Often leaks can be fixed simply by replacing the washers.
+Getting the parts Often leaks can be fixed simply by replacing the washers.
 Even if you need to replace the seats or stems, it's easier to repair than to replace an old shower faucet, because replacement requires opening the wall.
 If parts are hard to find, order them at a plumbing-supply store.

 Before you begin any plumbing project, shut off the water to the fixture you are repairing.
 Then, turn on the faucet until the water stops running—this lets you make sure there is no longer water running in the pipes.
 To remove the handle, pry off the decorative cap and remove the screw; use a hex wrench or screwdriver as needed.
 Lift off the handle.